burrrata/cryptoeconomics.study_rust_edition/src/ch1/digital_signatures.md

 # Digital Signatures
 The proof is in the pudding.

+# Words

+Would it be better to merge this with the public key crypto section since they're so similar and use mostly the same code?

 Talk about how when you sign/do stuff with a public key crypto system you prove that it came from your address.

+# Code
 ```rust
 /*